-What is a business mailing address?
+What is a business address?

 A business mailing address is the one you use for official business correspondence.
 The address could be a physical street address or a PO box address.
 Entrepreneurs with home-based businesses can use their home address for business.
 But there is no separate action needed to get a business mailing address in this case.
 The need for a business mailing address arises when you use an address other than your own for business.
 You can get a business mailing address to receive business packages and correspondence.
 You can also choose to include it on business cards and official communications.
-Doing so will tell clients, customers or partners where you work.
+Doing so will tell clients, customers or partners your work location.

 When do you need a business mailing address?

+Before we review how to get a business address, first things first: do you actually need it?
 There are many scenarios that would make it prudent to get a business mailing address.

 - You don't run a home-based business or hold office space.
 In this case, getting a business mailing address is a must if you plan to receive any type of mail.